 The China-Italy Chamber of Commerce (CICC) is the only business organisation recognised by both the Italian Government (Ministry of Economic Development, MiSE) and People’s Republic of China (Ministry of Civil Affairs, MoCA) that aims to boost the internationalisation of Italian business and to promote the “Made in Italy” in the PRC.

 Established in 1991, CICC has now offices in Beijing, Chongqing, Guangzhou, Shanghai and Suzhou.

-The CICC Members (546 in 2018) represent the Italian business community such as public-invested and multinational corporations, small and medium-sized enterprises (both manufacturing and commercial), service companies etc.
+The CICC Members (almost 400 in 2019) represent the Italian business community such as public-invested and multinational corporations, small and medium-sized enterprises (both manufacturing and commercial), service companies etc.

 To companies settled in China and those with on-going business within the Chinese market, the CICC offers informative, training and business networking opportunities.
 Besides, the CICC qualifies itself as a voicing platform for them to share topics of common interest.
 To companies interested in strengthening their business in China, the CICC offers consultancy, assistance and marketing services.